SkylineCommunications/dataminer-docs/connector-help/connector_help/Evertz_Xenon_Switch.md

 #### Serial SerialPortBackup Connection (2.0.2.x and 2.1.2.x)

-This driver uses a second serial connection to configure the redundant controller and requires the following input during element creation:
+This connector uses a second serial connection to configure the redundant controller and requires the following input during element creation:

 SERIAL CONNECTION (**TCP/IP**):